 A: After listening to your messages in your voicemail box, you must always exit completely out of the system.
 If you just hang-up you might get delayed messages.
-Remember to press the “X” (9) key to exit.
-You should hear a recording that’s says “Good-bye”.
+Remember to press the "X" (9) key to exit.
+You should hear a recording that says "Goodbye."

 Q: I plan to travel overseas and use my University-assigned cell phone.
 Are there special rate plans that can be put into effect?

 A: Yes.
 Be aware that charges will still be assessed based on the amount of usage, however.
-Contact the Chief Information Officer for assistance.
+Contact the IT Help Desk for assistance.

 A: When listening to your voice mail messages you can maneuver around by pressing:

 T(8) To move to top of the next message

 1 To pause for 30 seconds – Press * to resume

 Q: Do you have any tips for using a speaker phone?

 A: If you prefer conversing via speaker phone, remember the following tips: